 More critically, it found the relationship of this increased amount of plastic waste to the shift in people’s lifestyle following the pandemic as most of this waste is a result from food delivery.

-Thailand has come up with the policy and road map to address the issue of plastic waste over the past few years, but whether these policy and roadmap can keep up with the shift of consumption behaviors that produce more of plastics is still a question as much as a new challenge.
+Thailand has come up with a policy and road map to address the issue of plastic waste over the past few years, but whether this policy and roadmap can keep up with the shift of consumption behaviors that produce more of plastics is still a question as much as a new challenge.

 The Dialogue Forum therefore would cordially like to invite you to explore the sustainable path for the country’s plastic waste management amid the increasing challenge during the pandemic and beyond in its Dialogue Forum 5: Surge in Plastic Waste during COVID-19 and the Roadmap towards sustainable plastic waste

 management at SEA-Junction 408, Bangkok Art and Culture Centre, on August 26, 2020 (10.00 am-12.30 pm)